Richard I. Bong: Remembering Wisconsin’s “Aces of Aces”

 After graduating from Superior High School in 1938, Bong enrolled at Superior State Teacher’s College, today’s UW-Superior, where the would-be engineer also enrolled in the Civilian Pilot’s Training Program, augmenting his studies with private flying lessons.

 Possessing the values and expectations of the era, including a duty-bound deep sense of patriotism, Bong enrolled in the Army Air Corps Aviation Cadet program in May 1941.
-Entering the service at Wausau, Bong was sent to Rankin Aeronautical Academy in Tulare, Calif., for primary flight instruction and was subsequently send to Gardner Field at Taft, Calif. for basic military flight training.
-Bong was then sent to Luke Field near Phoenix, Ariz. for advanced single-engine flight training.
+Entering the service at Wausau, Bong was sent to Rankin Aeronautical Academy in Tulare, Calif., for primary flight instruction and was subsequently sent to Gardner Field at Taft, Calif., for basic military flight training.
+Bong was then sent to Luke Field near Phoenix, Ariz., for advanced single-engine flight training.

 At Taft, Bong’s fighter gunnery instructor was Capt.
 Barry Goldwater, later a five-term U.S. Senator and the Republican Party’s 1964 presidential nominee.